 “I have had a long and at times intimate association with some of the great Advaita masters of the late 20th century.
 If there is time, I can explain what they themselves thought of their roles in the liberation of those who came to see them searching for freedom.
 I would love to digress into a discussion on the power of Arunachala, the holy mountain that Sri Ramana claimed brought about his own liberation.
 It has a long history of attracting saints and seekers, some of whom claim that they have been liberated by the power of the mountain alone.”

 So that’s what we’re going to talk about.
-I spent considerable amount of time reading interviews you had done, couple hundred pages actually, and books you had written – as much as I can – but I’ve still gotten just a tip of the iceberg because you’ve written a lot and also listening to quite a few audios that you have posted.
+I spent a considerable amount of time reading interviews you had done, couple hundred pages actually, and books you had written – as much as I can – but I’ve still gotten just a tip of the iceberg because you’ve written a lot and also listening to quite a few audios that you have posted.

 David: I gave you a very small homework assignment, you’ve gone overboard, you’ve read a lot more.